Kid Pancake of The Cereal Project

 Dear Susie,

-For the sake of providing an explaination to our English-speaking audience that is easy-to-understand, I've decided to keep the wording "nine months to the day before Christmas", but I have removed the word "exactly".
+For the sake of providing an explanation to our English-speaking audience that is easy-to-understand, I've decided to keep the wording "nine months to the day before Christmas", but I have removed the word "exactly".
 I understand your concern.
 It seems to be a matter of how you look at the word "month".
 Taking "month" as a collection of days, it is inaccurate to say "nine months to the day".
 However if we take "month" as an individual unit, as in "twelve months comprise a year", it become reasonable to use "nine months to the day" when describing the span from March 25 to December 25.
 It's my hope that breakfast lovers will read this transcript if they consider Waffle Day as important as you and I.

 I have to stand by the dates March 25 for International Waffle Day and August 24 for National Waffle Day.
-You may not have understood that I was writing about two seperate holidays due to the language difference.
+You may not have understood that I was writing about two separate holidays due to the language difference.

 I will admit that I've simplified the degree to which Swedish women "chop and knit".
 As an author, one of the first things I have to decide is "what kind of an article am I writing?"
 The Waffle Day Controversy is an example of what we call "fluff" journalism.
 You can compare this to "hard-hitting" journalism by looking at the article Breakfast On Death Row.
-In a fluff piece, exact facts are often compiled under an umbrella of symbolic-representative fact in order to achive the author's point quickly without being deceptive.
+In a fluff piece, exact facts are often compiled under an umbrella of symbolic-representative fact in order to achieve the author's point quickly without being deceptive.
 So while I appreciate that Swedish women did - and many still do - chop and knit year-round, I've decided to retain chopping and knitting as tasks symbolic of winter.

 It is with regret that I have to say I don't understand your question or point about drinking from an inverted bottle.
 If you're asking for the term we might use in the United States, I'd suggest the words "chug" and "guzzle".